DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     The Home route is included in the whitelist because we believe that there should be at least one view that a logged in user can access after logging in.
-    Even if they do not have any permissions to see anything else in the site.
+    Even if they do not have any required permissions to see anything else on the site.
-    The alternative would be to send them to the login page after a successful log in, which we believe, even with messages, would be confusing to the user.
+    The alternative would be to send them to the login page after a successful login, which we believe, even with messages, would be confusing to the user.

 Additionally, if a view does have required permissions or login required